nuneskris/nuneskris.github.io/_teaching/DBTColumnTransformations.md

 ## ProductText Table - Text Processing
 * Column Value Imputation: Imputing a column value of Short Description from Medium Desc column only when the Medium Desc column is not null.
-* Trimming Column Text: Medium Descito
+* Trimming Column Text: Medium Description is trimmed for leadning.

 ![image](https://github.com/user-attachments/assets/f9b65273-f549-44d5-a7c0-17fabbc4ddda)